haiwera-silk-cd/magento-devdocs/guides/v2.0/install-gde/docker/docker-over.md

 A new installation or using an existing Magento installation takes about 15 minutes.

-Optional sample data takes a few additional minutes.
+可选安装样本数据 takes a few additional minutes.

 ## Get Magento DevBox now
 <div class="bs-callout bs-callout-info" id="info" markdown="1">